OfficeDev/Office-Add-in-samples/Excel-custom-functions/web-worker/readme.md

     }
 ```

-## Web worker do calcuation and send result back
+### Web worker runs the job and returns result

-The web worker will do the real calculation.
-Please check the [functions-worker.js](functions-worker.js).
+The web worker runs the job specified in the job object to do the actual calculation.
+The web worker code is in a separate file in [functions-worker.js](functions-worker.js).

 The functions-worker.js will
+1. Receive a message containing the job to run.
-1. listen to the message
+2. Invoke a function to perform the calculation.
-2. invoke calucation
-3. then call postMessage to post the result to the main page.
+3. Call **postMessage** to post the result back to the main thread.

 ```JavaScript
 self.addEventListener('message',